ChuankeFu/Academic/content/en/post/2021-04-21-r-package-rblupadc-overview/overView.md

 ## OVERVIEW

-`blupADC` is an useful and powerful tool for handling genomic data and pedigree data in animal and plant breeding.
+`blupADC` is an useful and powerful tool for handling genomic data and pedigree data in animal and plant breeding(**traditional blup and genomic selection**).
 In the design of this package, most of data analysis problems in breeding have been considered, and  the speed of calculation is also the key point.
 In terms of the speed,  the core functions of this package are coded by c++ (`Rcpp` and `RcppArmadillo `) , and it also support  parallel calculation by applying `openMP` programming.

 `blupADC` provides many useful functions for the whole steps for animal and plant breeding, including pedigree analysis(**trace pedigree, rename pedigree, and correct pedigree errors**), genotype data format conversion(supports **Hapmap, Plink, Blupf90, Numeric, and VCF** format), genotype data quality control and imputation, construction of kinship matrix(**pedigree, genomic  and single-step**),and genetic evaluation( by interfacing with two famous breeding softwares, **DMU** and **BLUPF90**  in an easy way).
 Through package `blupADC`,  the work of breeding would be more efficiency.